Curriculum Overview

 - Neurological (pediatric and adult neuromusculoskeletal patients), taken in third year

 Within both the California State University and the University of California systems, a culminating experience at the doctoral level is also required.
 In our program, the PT 209AB and PT 910 Evidence-Based Practice courses support learners in developing an original in-depth research project.
-A manuscript-ready written submission and oral presention to faculty and peers must both be passed with 80% or better to graduate.
+A manuscript-ready written submission and oral presentation to faculty and peers must both be passed with 80% or better to graduate.
 If a learner does not receive an 80% on both, they may receive an incomplete grade and be required to repeat the oral presentation or continue to edit the manuscript until it satisfies the criteria to pass.